 In August 2019 (as amended in January, 2020 and 2021), the Company entered into an option agreement to acquire the 3,705 hectare Valeriano Project, located in Region III in the northern portion of Chile's prolific El Indio Belt, that hosts a large copper gold bearing porphyry system and a near surface gold oxide epithermal deposit.
-The copper gold porphyry deposit currently has a resource estimate of 297.3 million tonnes at 0.59% copper, 0.193 grams per tonne ("g/t") gold and 0.90 g/t silver (0.77% copper equivalent) in the inferred category (0.50% copper cut-off) containing 1.77 million tonnes copper, 1.84 million ounces gold and 8.62 million ounces silver for 2.30 million tonnes copper equivalent.
-The porphyry mineralization is open in all directions horizontally and to depth and the highest copper and gold grades are associated with a granodiorite porphyry and breccia bodies.
+The copper gold porphyry deposit currently has a resource estimate of 297.3 million tonnes at 0.59% copper, 0.193 grams per tonne ("g/t") gold and 0.90 g/t silver (0.77% copper equivalent) in the inferred category (0.50% copper cut-off) containing 1.77 million tonnes copper, 1.84 million ounces gold and 8.62 million ounces silver for 2.30 million tonnes copper and gold grades are associated with a granodiorite porphyry and breccia bodies.
 The near surface Valeriano gold oxide epithermal deposit contains 0.585 million ounces of gold and 2.65 million ounces of silver for 0.623 million gold equivalent ounces hosted in an inferred resource estimate of 34.4 million tonnes at a grade of 0.528 g/t gold and 2.4 g/t silver, for a gold equivalent grade of 0.561 g/t, at a 0.275 g/t gold cut-off grade.
 In January 2022, the Company commenced a diamond drilling program to expand the existing copper gold porphyry resource and, potentially, convert a portion of inferred resources to the measured and indicated categories.